 This week also included author Julie Lythcott Haims sharing insights from her book How to Raise an Adult at Glenbrook North High School last Wednesday, October 14th.
 Ms. Haims’ presentation through the Family Action Network was outstanding and worth watching.

-Her core message for parenting.
+Her core message focused on parenting.
 She emphasized, “Our job is to build confidence, competence, and ultimately independence.”
 Ms. Haims shared a compelling argument that our parenting responsibility is inhibited by our well-meaning over-involved parenting.
 She used the example of teaching our children to walk across the street to highlight the need for us to teach life skills by:

 - Doing it for them